MetaMorphic-Digital/draw-steel/src/docs/System Automations.md

 ### Taunted

-If the `Taunted` status effect is applied to an actor, the actor will take a double bane when attacking a different actor than the source of the `Taunted` status and having Line of Effect to the `Taunted` source.
-This does require having the attacking token selected.
+If the `taunted` status effect is applied to an actor, while another actor is targeted, the targeted actor becomes the source of the `taunt` and afterwards abilities that are targeted at actors other than the `taunted` source actor automatically have a double bane while in line of effect to the `taunted` source.

 ### Weakend